MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 The Python script [mf6ivar.py](mf6ivar.py) will process all of the definition files and create a markdown file, latex files of the variable descriptions, and text files containing the blocks.

+# Deprecations
+The Python script [deprecations.py](deprecations.py) will search definition files for `deprecated` or `removed` options and create a markdown file containing a table of deprecations and removals.